pierrotm777/oXs-RP2040-i2c/README.md

 *  Connect the TX pin from GPS to the TX pin selected in parameter for RP2040
 *  So take care that wires TX and RX are not crossed (as usual in Serial connection)

-When a Hobbywing or a Kontronik ESC is used:
+When a Hobbywing, ZWT or Kontronik ESC is used:
  * Connect the serial pin from ESC to the pin selected in parameter for RP2040 (for ESC_PIN)
  * Connect GND from ESC to RP2040 GND
  * do not define gpio's in RP2040 parameters for V1, V2, RPM and let TEMP parameter on 0.
 You can use V3 and V4 if you want.
 Note: SCALE1, SCALE2, OFFSET2 and RPM_MULT have to be defined based on your ESC and your motor.